Effective: Aug 1, 2018.

 2.15 "Twitter Network" means the network of advertising channels, including all forms of media, applications, and devices, through which Twitter may distribute ads, in any medium now known or hereafter developed.

-2.16 "Twitter Official Partner Program" means the partnership and branding program offered by Twitter, as further described in Exhibit C.
+2.16 "Twitter Marketing Partners Program" means the partnership and branding program offered by Twitter, as further described in Exhibit C.

 2.17 "Twitter Service" means: (i) real-time content and information services operated by Twitter, (ii) the technology and systems that enable such services, which includes, collectively, the consumer and advertising products and services currently provided by Twitter or at its websites, and Twitter-owned, operated and/or controlled mobile applications and social plug-ins and APIs, including, without limitation, the Measurement Code, any HTML tags or other codes, internet portals, dashboards, systems and analytic tools and related services, and (iii) all other products or services offered by Twitter and its Affiliates, including (without limitation and for example only) the Twitter Audience Platform, MoPub, Data & Enterprise Solutions, and Periscope.